StevenCBelt/Cyber-Security-Labs/README.md

 Effective security starts with knowing what you own.
 By performing this audit, I established a baseline for my home network.
 In a corporate environment, this process is known as "Asset Inventory Management", which is critical for ensuring only authorized devices access sensitive data.
 I know who is allowed on my network, any potential threats can be quikcky identified.

 ## Project 2: Phishing Email Triage Playbook
+I created a fake phishing email because my security systems already block most spam and phishing emails.
+I would not be able to take a screenshot for this project.
+### Analysis of Phishing Sample #1

+> **Subject:** ACTION REQUIRED: Final Notice - Account Suspension
+> **From:** IT Support <security-alerts@micros0ft-support.com>

+**Red Flags Identified:**

+* **1. Sender Domain:** The domain `micros0ft-support.com` contains a "zero" instead of an "o" (typosquatting).
+A legitimate company would use `microsoft.com`.
+* **2. Urgency:** The phrase "Failure to act within 24 hours" is a psychological tactic designed to prevent the user from verifying the request.
+* **3. Generic Greeting:** "Dear Valued Employee" is often used in mass-phishing campaigns to avoid using the target's actual name.

 Intake & Classification
 Definition: What does a "Suspicious Email" look like?